scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Plotting Metrics
 ----------------
-Even when not using TensorFlow and TensorBoard, you can take advantage of visualising various metrics such as accuracy or the loss function in Sacredboard.
+Sacredboard can visualize metrics such as accuracy or the loss, if they are tracked using Sacreds metrics interface.
-Metrics can be tracked by adding the ``_run`` variable to the experiment function signature and calling the logging method that specifies an arbitrary metric name, its value, and optionally the iteration number:
+Metrics can be tracked through the Run object which is accessible by adding the special ``_run`` variable to a captured function.
+This object provides a ``log_scalar`` method than can be called with an  arbitrary metric name, its value, and, optionally, the corresponding iteration number:

 .. code-block:: python

     _run.log_scalar("test.accuracy", 35.25, step=50)

-If omitted, Sacred remembers the last step number of each metric and increments it by one during the subsequent call.
+The values for each metric are aggregated into a list of step index and values, where the last step number is autoincremented if the ``step`` parameter is omitted.
-Sacredboard can [#]_ display the Run metrics as plots in the detail view.
+Sacredboard can [#]_ display metrics collected in this form as plots in the details view.

 .. [#] Work in progress, expected to be done in July.

-As of now, Sacredboard only supports the MongoDB backend of Sacred.
-However, there are already attempts both from from the community and the developers to add support for other backends too.

 .. _sacred-example: